The development of students’ knowledge is assessed throughout the degree programme.

 Board of Examiners

 Requests for rectification related to study attainments are processed by the University of Applied Sciences’ Board of Examiners whose members are appointed by the Board of the University of Applied Sciences.
 The request for rectification is processed by the Board of Examiners if a student is unsatisfied with the response he or she has received from the Lecturer or the person, who made the accreditation decision.
 Rectification can be requested from the Board of Examiners to the grades of courses arranged in connection with bachelor’s degrees, master’s degrees, vocational teacher education, specialisation studies, continuing education, Open University studies or non-degree studies containing parts of degrees.

 The rectification process

 - The student who is not satisfied with the course grade or the accreditation learning acquired elsewhere or with other means has submitted an oral or written request for rectification to the Lecturer or to the person, who made the accreditation decision.
 The request for rectification must be submitted within 14 days after the grade and the grounds for the grade have been published.
 The request for rectification regarding the accreditation of learning must be submitted within 14 days after receiving the notification of the decision.
 The teacher or person who made the accreditation decision must respond to the request for rectification within 14 days of receipt of the request.
 The time limit does not run during leave of absence.

-- The Board is invited to the meeting by the Chairman of the Board of Examiners within 30 days of receiving the request for rectification, taking the Lecturers’ free periods into account.
+- The Board of Examiners convenes within 30 days of receipt of the request for rectification, with the exception of requests received in June and July, the handling of which must be initiated at the latest in September.
 In its operations, the Board of Examiners follows the set regulations (see especially 2 §).

 - The student will be informed of the decision of the Board of Examiners.

 - The decision of the Board of Examiners decision cannot be appealed.